M-Studley/todo/README.md

 ## Project Overview

 The Todo App is designed to help users manage their tasks.
 Users can create, read, update, and delete todo items.
-The frontend is built using React, and the backend is built using Flask and PostgreSQL.
+The frontend is built using Next.js, and the backend is built using Flask and PostgreSQL.

 ## Project Structure

 ```bash
 todo-app/
 ├── backend/